-In this article, I will show you how to install and use wget in the Linux operating systems as well as the commands for wget in Linux.
+In this article, I will show you how to install and use wget in the Linux operating systems and the commands for wget in Linux.

-The wget command is one of the most important utilities used on Linux systems and it helps us in downloading images, documents, PDF’s and much more from the web.
+The wget command is one of the most important utilities used on Linux systems, and it helps us download images, documents, PDF’s and much more from the web.
 Whether you’re using Linux or some other OS, you should know the wget command if you want to work with files from remote servers.

 It supports HTTP, HTTPS, and FTP URLs.
 It also supports proxy connections for both FTP and HTTP.
-Wget works in the background, so you can leave it running and return to it after a while.
+Wget works in the background, so you can leave it running and return to it afterward.

-If wget is installed, you should be able to run it from the terminal.
-Run this command to check the version of wget:
+If wget is installed, you can run it from the terminal.
+Run this command to check the version of

-You should get the path to wget as the output.
+wget the output.
 If not, wget is not installed in your system.

 To install wget on Ubuntu Linux or Debian, enter this command:

 sudo apt-get install wget

 wget is installed by running the command in the above section again.